Saladworks: True Nutrition

 To increase the nutritional values of its menu and ensure all pre-made signature salads averaged less than 500 calories, Saladworks unveiled True Nutrition in April 2010, a new menu with over 50 salad ingredients such as avocado, edamame, and chick peas.

 Industry ranking

 In 2012 Entrepreneur Magazine ranked Saladworks #416 of the top 500 franchises in America.
-The company was also included as one of "10 Great Franchise Deals" in an article by Daniel P. Smith in QSR Magazine.
+The company was also included as one of "10 Great Franchise Deals" in a 2010 article by Daniel P. Smith in QSR Magazine.